d-morrison/IntroStatActivities/08-inference-2cat_test.rmd

 6. What is the sample relative risk?
 Interpret the value in the context of the study.
 \rgs
+\rgs

 7. What is the parameter (using a difference in proportion) representing in the context of this problem?
 What notation would be used to represent this parameter?
 \rgs
 \rgs

-8. Write the null and the alternative hypothesis in words.
+8. Write the null and the alternative hypotheses in words.
 \rgs
 \rgs

-9. Write the null and the alternative hypothesis in notation.
+9. Write the null and the alternative hypotheses in notation.
 \rgs

 10. How could we use cards to simulate **1** sample *which assumes the null hypothesis is true*?
-How many blue cards – to represent what?
-How many red cards – to represent what?
+How many blue cards --- to represent what?
+How many red cards --- to represent what?
 What would we do with the cards?
 What would you record once you have a simulated sample?
 \rgs
 \rgs